Consumer Trends

 Most Americans, in our Consumer Trends research, say they try to eat healthy food at least a lot of the time.
 Most also say it’s important to their mental health to treat themselves with food.

 So over the past several months, my research partners at Coefficient Capital and I have asked thousands of US consumers to rate almost 100 food and beverage items — from almond butter to whiskey — in two ways: How healthy they consider them, and how happy it makes them feel to consume them.
-The results are fascinating, especially when you filter by things like gender and age group.
+The results are fascinating.

 Here’s the wide view — 96 food and beverage items plotted on two axes, ranging from “very unhealthy” to “very healthy” and “very unhappy” to “very happy.”
 We’re calling it the Consumer Trends Food Feelings Matrix.